michael-ouyang-projects/Intelligent-Trash-Can/README.md

 > **To Cloud Server**

-  `// Create script to automatically run tensorflow. (run as normal user if you install tensorflow as normal user)`
+  `// Create script to automatically run tensorflow. (run as non-root-user if you install tensorflow as non-root-user)`
 * mkdir ~/bin
 * cd ~/bin
 * vim triggerTensorflow